viniciussoaresti/whativelearned/webdevelopment/backend/aws/aws.md

 ## AWS SAM:
 "It's an open-source framework that you can use to build serverless applications on AWS."
 Basically, it's Maven, but adapted for AWS.
+Actually, it's an AWS Cloudformation abstraction, with simplified workflow and such.
 Docs:
 https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/what-is-sam.html